Nelias/users-list/README.md

 ## Development

 1. Run `npm install && npm start` or `yarn && yarn start` in the root folder
+2. Use `yarn import` command if you did generate a new `package-lock.json` file

 ## Testing